“Are we there yet?”

 Adults can try so hard to include educational elements into a summer vacation.
 But sometimes the choices of learning activities on the road, might not motivate kids to participate.
 Do you ever feel like swimming pools, water parks, and amusement parks are the three things your kids want to do at all times on vacation?

-Luckily, there are so many creative and out of the box ways to add educational learning to your summer vacation.
-Hopefully, this list can help you choose a stand-out activity that the whole family enjoys, and that your children will connect with.
+Luckily, there are so many creative and out of the box ways to have educational summer vacations.
+Hopefully, this list can help you choose a stand-out activity that the whole family enjoys.
 Guaranteed, the first day back at school, your kids will be asked to write: “How did you spend your summer vacation”.
 Their new teacher will be impressed with a memoir about sleeping underneath dinosaur bones at the Smithsonian, or a moment of silence reflecting on a Pearl Harbor Tour.

-Here are seven vacation destinations that offer excellent choices for an educational summer trip for kids (that adults will enjoy too!).
+Here are seven educational summer vacations that offer excellent choices for an educational summer trip for kids (that adults will enjoy too!).

 Spend the Night at the Smithsonian Museum